Pope Benedict XI

-Pope Benedict XI (Benedictus XI; 1240 – 7 July 1304), born Nicola Boccasini (Niccolò of Treviso), was head of the Catholic Church and ruler of the Papal States from 22 October 1303 to his death in 7 July 1304.
+Pope Benedict XI (Benedictus XI; 1240 – 7 July 1304), born Nicola Boccasini (Niccolò of Treviso), was head of the Catholic Church and ruler of the Papal States from 22 October 1303 to his death on 7 July 1304.

 Boccasini entered the Order of Preachers in his native Treviso.
 He studied at Venice and Milan before becoming a teacher in Venice and in other Dominican houses.
 He served two terms as Provincial Prior of Lombardy, before being elected Master of the Order in 1296.
 Two years later he was made cardinal.
 He was appointed Bishop of Ostia, and served as papal legate first to Hungary, and then to France.
 He was with Pope Boniface VIII when Boniface was attacked by French forces at Anagni.

 He was beatified with his cultus confirmed by Pope Clement XII in 1736.
 He is a patron of Treviso.